Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 The more people participating in the Ethereum network, the more decentralized and safer from attack Ethereum becomes.

-The merger will precede the rollout of shard chains.
-Sharding is a multi-phase upgrade planned for 2022 that will significantly improve the scalability and capacity of Ethereum.
+The merger precedes the rollout of shard chains.
+Sharding is a multi-phase upgrade that goal is to improve significantly the scalability and capacity of Ethereum.

 The shard chains spread the load of the Ethereum network across 64 new chains.
 It keeps hardware requirements low and makes it much easier to run a node.